Useful Information on Fowey for your Stay

 PUBS

-The Ship Inn –Trafalgar Square (bottom of Lostwithiel Street) – The oldest pub in Fowey with a great atmosphere.
+The Ship Inn – Trafalgar Square (bottom of Lostwithiel Street) – The oldest pub in Fowey, with a great atmosphere.
 Quiz night most Sundays at 7 pm.

 The Safe Harbour – Lostwithiel Street – head up past the church and you will find the pub halfway up the hill.
+Has live music most Saturday nights.

 The Galleon – Just off Town Quay.